YuvalDahari/YuvalDahari/README.md

 ---

 ## 🚀 About Me
-I'm an AI Algorithm Researcher and Developer, currently pursuing a Master's degree in Artificial Intelligence at Bar-Ilan University as part of the prestigious Maalot excellence program, which allows students to complete both their Bachelor's and Master's degrees within four years.
+I'm an Data Scientist Researcher, currently pursuing a Master's degree in Deep Learning at Bar-Ilan University as part of the prestigious Maalot excellence program, which allows students to complete both their Bachelor's and Master's degrees within four years.
 I enjoy solving complex problems, whether in academics, projects, or real-world applications.

 In recognition of my academic and social contributions, I was honored with the **Hila Scholarship** during my undergraduate studies.
 In addition to my technical pursuits, I serve as the Chairman of the CS Students Council and actively contribute to my community through leadership roles and volunteering.